-- Corn – The corn will need to be a tall, sturdy variety.
+- Corn– The corn will need to be a tall, sturdy variety.
 You do not want to use a miniature variety.
 The kind of corn is up to your own taste.
-You can grow the sweet corn that we commonly find in the home garden today, or you can try a more traditional maize corn, such as Blue Hopi, Rainbow or Squaw corn.
-For extra fun, you can use a popcorn variety too.
-The popcorn varieties are still true to Native American tradition and fun as well.
+You can grow the sweet corn that we commonly find in the home garden today, or you can try a more traditional maize corn such as Blue Hopi, Rainbow, or Squaw corn.
+For extra fun you can use a popcorn variety too.
+The popcorn varieties are still true to Native American tradition and fun to grow.

-Once you have chosen your beans, corn and squash varieties, you can plant them in the chosen location.
-Build a mound that is 3 feet across and around a foot high.
+Once you have chosen your beans, corn, and squash varieties you can plant them in the chosen location.
+Build a mound that is 3 feet (1 m.) across and around a foot (31 cm.) high.

 The corn will go in the center.
-Plant 6 or 7 corn seeds in the center of each mound.
-Once they have sprouted, thin to just 4.
+Plant six or seven corn seeds in the center of each mound.
+Once they have sprouted, thin to just four.

-Two weeks after the corn has sprouted, plant 6 – 7 bean seeds in a circle around the corn about 6 inches away from the corn.
-When these sprout, also thin them to just 4.
+Two weeks after the corn has sprouted, plant six to seven bean seeds in a circle around the corn about 6 inches (15 cm.) away from the plant.
+When these sprout, also thin them to just four.

 Last, at the same time as you plant the beans, also plant the squash.
-Plant 2 squash seeds and thin to 1 when they sprout.
-The squash seeds will be planted on the edge of the mound, about a foot away from the bean seeds.
+Plant two squash seeds and thin to one when they sprout.
+The squash seeds will be planted on the edge of the mound, about a foot (31 cm.) away from the bean seeds.